Inside *Intelligence*, Chess Records, and More Movie Reviews on *Dave White Presents*!

 That’s because, as Bobby tells Wes Britton on the next DWP, he didn’t realize the importance of making records back in the day.
 He could make better money on the road.
 In fact, one of the friends he made back then was Dr. John, but the two never recorded together—until now.

 This April, Bobby, Dr. John, and Blinddog Smokin’ are releasing *Decisions*, a gumbo of blues, funk, soul, and R&B with a message.
 As you can imagine, Bobby has many, many stories to tell about Chess Records, life on the “Chitlin’ Circuit,” Dr. John and, of course, the new album.
 We’ll play you two samples including the very hot “Another Murder in New Orleans.”
 This is some amazing music, folks.

 Rounding off the show, “Chicago Bill” Hansen joins Dave White again for their newest batch of movie reviews.
 This time around, they have two features they recommend including the Smithsonian Channel documentary, *White House Revealed*, which

 gives insight into the staff (ushers, housekeepers, chefs etc) who make the White House a home for the president.
 On a very different note, they also share why they like *Bloodlust*, a corny but fun 1959 film which cast Robert Reed in his first movie role.

-So we offer musical memories, comic nostalgia, and historical retrospective on the next DAVE WHITE PRESENTS, Tuesday, Nov.
-19 at 7:30 p.m.
+So the old and the new, the classic and the corny on the next *Dave White Presents*, Tuesday, March 11 at 7:30 p.m.
 Eastern, then 7:30 Pacific over–

 You can pre-record the show at Digital Audio Recording (DAR)–